Lena Yada

-Lena Yada-Draiman, born November 12 1978, is an American model, actress, surfer and former professional wrestler.
-She is best known for her time with the World Wrestling Entertainment (WWE), where she took part in the WWE 2007 Diva Search and was a member of the ECW brand.
+Lena Yada-Draiman (born November 12, 1978) is an American model, actress, surfer, and former professional wrestler.
+She is best known for her time with the World Wrestling Entertainment (WWE), where she took part in the WWE Diva Search in 2007 and was a member of the ECW brand.

 Modeling career

 Yada was the runner-up in the 2002 Ms. Venus Swimwear international pageant, she was also Miss Hawaiian Tropic Japan.
 She appeared in multiple magazines.
 She modeled for Bench Warmer trading cards, posing in the 2004, 2006, 2008 and 2009 trading sets.
 She took part in the 2005 Lingerie Bowl playing for the Dallas Desires.

-Yada under the stage name of Reina featured in multiple softcore, fetish videos between the years of 2003-2011.
+Yada under the stage name of Reina featured in multiple softcore, fetish pornographic videos between 2003 and 2011.

 Yada was one of Sprite's campaign models when they changed their logo, featuring in official commercials and online advertisements.
 That same year and following year, she was the campaign model for Sheiki Jeans and for Western Star.
-In 2010 she featured in the music video for Disturbed's single, The Animal.
+In 2010, she featured in the music video for Disturbed's single, "The Animal".

 Surfing career

 Yada competed in the quarter finals of the 2007 World Title of Tandem Surfing, placing thirteenth overall.
 In March 2008, she and her surfing partner, Jason Lusk, placed fourteenth overall for the World Title.
-She was ranked the eighth overall surfer in the world, in Tandem surfing.
+She was ranked the eighth overall surfer in the world, in tandem surfing.